 The Quick Details:

-- Low Country Shrimper owner Don Deas is opening a new ice cream parlor in the historic Gosnell Cabin next to the Mauldin Cultural Center.
+- Low Country Shrimper owner Don Deas has opened a new ice cream parlor in the historic Gosnell Cabin next to the Mauldin Cultural Center.

 About The Project:

-The cabin that Deas’ ice cream shop will occupy is in a quiet, gardenlike spot on the municipal campus.
-Since being moved to the city from Camp Old Indian in 2009, it has sat relatively unused year-round, except when the city opens it for The Mauldin Garden Club’s Spring in Bloom event and during the Cultural Center’s Christmas festivities.
-Beginning in early 2021, it will serve as the home of Pop’s Cabin Creamery.
+The cabin that Deas’ ice cream shop occupies is in a quiet, gardenlike spot on the Mauldin Cultural Center’s campus.
+Since being moved to the city from Camp Old Indian in 2009, the Gosnell Cabin has sat relatively unused year-round.
+Now, it serves as the home of Pop’s Cabin Creamery.